 Every quarter, our team travels to 30 villages in the Velondriake and Belo sur Mer areas in order to facilitate discussions about environmental and health issues among children, youth and adults.
 This educational roadshow is a key component of our holistic Population-Health-Environment (PHE) approach.

 We use music, drama, films and games to engage communities in various topics.
-Exploring the connections between different themes enables us to reach broader audiences, for example, engaging men in discussions about reproductive health and involving women in coastal resource management.
+Exploring the connections between different themes enables us to reach broader audiences, for example, talking with men about family planning and involving women in coastal resource management.

 Due to the limited telephone network coverage in many parts of Velondriake, radio is a highly effective means of communicating with remote communities.